Player's Option: Combat & Tactics: Contents

-The Player's Option: Combat & Tactics book is a compendium of upgrades and refinements for the combat system of AD&D. Combat & Tactics uses battle maps divided into 1-inch square grids for its movement grid.
-The Combat & Tactics rules alternate between two movement scales: in melee scale, the default scale for close range encounters, one square represents an area 5' per side, and in missile scale, suitable for outdoor and long-distance settings, one square equals an area 5 yards per side, and the Dungeon Master shifts between scales as the circumstances of an encounter change.
-The weapon proficiency rules have been changed so that player characters can use any weapon they want, if they pay one or more extra slots.
-The book breaks the combat round down into several multi-step phases, including initiative and actions.
+Player's Option: Combat & Tactics is a supplement presenting upgrades and refinements for the combat system of AD&D. Combat & Tactics uses battle maps with 1-inch square grids to keep track of movement in combat.
+Combat & Tactics uses melee scale as a default for close range combats, in which one square represents a 5-foot square area, and missile scale for outdoor and long-distance combats, in which one square equals a 5-yard area; the Dungeon Master alternates between these two scales depending on the circumstances of the encounter.
+The weapon proficiency rules have been changed so that player characters can use any weapon they want, if they pay one or more extra proficiency slots.
+Combat & Tactics breaks the combat round into phases consisting of multiple steps, including initiative and actions.

 The book begins with a one-page introduction by Baker and Williams, which explains that this book is intended to provide details to make combat more believable.
 Chapter One (pages 6–37) describes the Player's Option combat system, which was expanded from the Player's Handbook and Dungeon Master's Guide, and is played on a gridded battle map with 1-inch squares.
 Chapter Two (pages 38–55) describes a set of combat options for the new combat system, including battle tactics, attack options, fighting styles, dueling, and brawling.
 Chapter Three (pages 56–69) describes how the climate and terrain of a battlefield affects combat.
 Chapter Four (pages 70–81) presents details on weapon specialization and mastery, revising the weapon proficiency system from the Player's Handbook.
 Chapter Five (pages 82–99) provides rules for unarmed combat, including brawling, subduing, and martial arts.
 Chapter Six (pages 100–115) details two systems for determining critical hits within the game.
 Chapter Seven (pages 116–151) expands on the weapons and armor presented in the Player's Handbook.
 Chapter Eight (pages 152–177) details the war machines, and sieges and fortifications of siege warfare.
 Chapter Nine (pages 178–187) details monsters in combat, particularly creatures in battle, creature types, and attack and armor types of monsters.
 Pages 189-192 are an index to the book.

 Publication history

 Player's Option: Combat & Tactics is an AD&D supplement 192-page hardcover book published by TSR, Inc. with design by Skip Williams and L. Richard Baker III and editing by Thomas M. Reid, and featuring illustrations by Kevin and Charles Frank, Roger Loveless, Les Dorscheid, Alan Pollack, Doug Chaffee, and Erik Olson and a cover by Jeff Easley.

 In 1995, TSR re-released the core rulebooks for 2nd Edition featuring new covers, art, and page layouts.
-These releases were followed shortly by a series of volumes labeled Player's Option, allowing for alternate rules systems and character options, as well as a Dungeon Master's Option for high-level campaigns.
+These releases were followed shortly by a series of volumes labeled Player's Option, allowing for alternative rules systems and character options, as well as a Dungeon Master's Option for high-level campaigns.
 These releases are sometimes referred to as "Edition 2.5" by fans.